 T. Cati and T. Leonina

-Rodents, can become accidental (paratenic) hosts if they ingest roundworm eggs in the environment.
-Roundworms are unable to complete their life cycle in the rodent, however they can migrate to the tissues where they encyst and become dormant.
+- Rodents can become accidental (paratenic) hosts if they ingest roundworm eggs in the environment.
+Roundworms are unable to complete their life cycle in the rodent; however, they can migrate to the tissues where they encyst and become dormant.
 If the cat ingests the rodent containing cysts, infection can occur.
-Most homes are thankfully rodent free, but it is entirely possible for a rat or mouse to enter a home and infect a cat if it hunts and ingests the rodent.
+Most homes are thankfully rodent-free, but a rat or mouse can enter a home and infect a cat if it hunts and ingests the rodent.

 Hookworms are small, thin nematodes that are approximately 10 to 20 mm in length and are a common intestinal parasitic worm of dogs but can also infect cats.